Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest features the Houston Cougars (33-3) and the Miami Hurricanes (27-7) matching up at T-Mobile Center (on March 24) at 7:15 PM ET.
-This matchup, according to our computer prediction, will result in a 75-66 victory for Houston.
+Friday's game that pits the Houston Cougars (33-3) against the Miami Hurricanes (27-7) at T-Mobile Center has a projected final score of 75-66 (based on our computer prediction) in favor of Houston, who is the favorite in this matchup by our model.
+Tipoff is at 7:15 PM ET on March 24.

-Based on our computer prediction, Houston projects to cover the 6.5-point spread in its matchup against Miami (FL).
-The total is listed at 138.5, and the two teams are projected to hit the over.
+According to our computer prediction, Houston projects to cover the 6.5-point spread in its matchup versus Miami (FL).
+The over/under is listed at 138.5, and the two sides are projected to exceed it.

 Houston vs. Miami (FL) Game Info & Odds